BGI-Qingdao/MetaTrass/README.md

 * Required parameter:
 1. -rawdata input: raw stLFR sequencing data without splitting the barcode.
 2. -cleandata input: Paired-end clean data, should split the barcode from sequences or convert to stLFR format.
-3. -outdir: the output path to storage of your results.
+3. -outdir: the output path to the storage of your results.
 4. -thread: a) in TB option, please set the maximum threads. b)in AP option, please make the value of thread * parallel equal to the maximum threads.
 5. -runnow: decide whether run the command line right now or not.
 6. -ref_db: assigning the prepared kraken2 reference database.